aisensiy/merge-helm-charts/README.md

-# Update Postman Schema from File
+# Merge Helm Charts

 A GitHub action to merge helm chart content from one directory to another.

-Right now only three parts will be handled:
+Right now two types of items can be merge:

-- `templates/`: all the templates contents in target will be replaced by source/templates
-- `values.yaml|yml`: will be merged be rule of comment blocks
+- `yaml file`: will be merged be rule of comment blocks
-- `questions.yaml|yml`: will be merged be rule of comment blocks
+- `directory`: will be replaced by the source directory

 ## Usage